HMS Codrington (D 65)

-During 22 - 24 May 1940, HMS Salmon (Cdr.
+During 22 to 24 May 1940, the submarine HMS Salmon (Cdr.
 E.O.
-Bickford, DSO, RN), assisted trawler Barbados in the attempted cutting of an underwater cable between the Netherlands and the U.K. (Operation Lamp).
-The operation was covered by the British destroyers HMS Codrington (Capt.
+Bickford, DSO, RN), assisted the trawler Barbados in the attempted cutting of an underwater cable between the Netherlands and the U.K. The operation was covered by the British destroyers HMS Codrington (Capt.
 G.F.
 Stevens-Guille, DSO, OBE, RN) and HMS Jaguar (Lt.Cdr.
 J.F.W.
 Hine RN).
 The operation was not successful.
 (3)

 27 Jul 1940

 Sunk in secret losses due to marine hazards and during air-raids on harbours.
 Loss announced, in UK, 18 May 1945 (4)

 - ADM 199/373